-Where children leave the school or college (including in year transfers) the designated safeguarding lead should ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+Where children leave the school (including in year transfers) the designated safeguarding lead should ensure their child protection file is transferred to the new school as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of the new term.
 When a child/pupil transfers to another school/setting within this or another authority, the confidential information held is forwarded under confidential cover and separate from the child's/pupil's main file to the DSL for child protection in the receiving school/setting.
 This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained (Appendix C).

-In addition to the child protection file the DSL will consider sharing information with the new setting/school/college in advance of a child leaving.
+In addition to the child protection file the DSL will consider sharing additional information with the new setting/school in advance of a child leaving.
+This would be for the purpose of helping the new setting/school put in place the right support to safeguard this child and to help the child thrive in the school/setting.